Sustainable Events Guide

 • Sustainable Menu: Emphasize local, organic, healthy, and plant-based options.

-• Inclusive Vendors: Opt for women and minority-owned businesses to contribute to a just economy.
+• Diverse Vendors: Opt for small, local, and diverse-owned businesses to contribute to a regenerative economy.

 • Plan for Leftovers: Ask guests to take leftovers and/or post extra food to the FeedShare App.